cynthisizer/tdd-exercises/TDD_Python/README.md

 This exercise is meant for those who have little to no TDD experience.
 You are expected to know some programming - but never fear - TDD can be used to help you learn programming concepts that seem like magic.

-This base maven project has been setup with just enough tools and configurations to get you started.
+This base project has been setup with just enough tools and configurations to get you started.
 However - you are not bound to use the pom as-is; you should feel to explore and use whatever libraries your heart desires.

 To complete this exercise - follow the TDD Kata script in the project: **calculator-tdd.txt** **You should follow the Red > Green > Amber flow:**